 WHERE YOU GET READY FOR YOUR WEDDING REALLY MATTERS!

 Wedding planning is a BIG job.
-It can be stressful, time consuming, and also a lot of fun!
-That’s why I’ve made other helpful tips for your wedding planning process like Choosing The “Right” Photographer For You, and Considering The “First Look” For You Wedding.
+It can be stressful, time-consuming, and also a lot of fun!
+That’s why I’ve made other helpful tips for your wedding planning process like Choosing The “Right” Photographer For You and Considering The “First Look” For You Wedding.
 And, if you have a great idea for something you’d like to see covered, let me know in the comments or send an email to [email protected].

 One thing you should consider when planning your wedding is where you will be getting ready for your big day.
-Some brides decide to get ready at the same venue as their weddings, others might choose an alternate location.
+Some brides decide to get ready at the same venue for their weddings, others might choose an alternate location.
 Regardless of where you plan to get ready, here are some things you may not think about when choosing your location.